platform9/luigi/hostplumber/README.md

   ovsConfig:
   - bridgeName: ovs-br01
     nodeInterface: eno2.1000
+  - bridgeName: "dpdk-br01"
+    nodeInterface: "eno2"
+    dpdk: true
+  - bridgeName: "ovs-bond01"
+    nodeInterface: "eno1,eno2"
+    dpdk: false
+    params:
+      mtuRequest: 9192
+  - bridgeName: "dpdk-bond01"
+    nodeInterface: "enp1s0f0,enp1s0f1"
+    dpdk: true
+    params:
+      mtuRequest: 9000
+      bondMode: "balance-tcp"
+      lacp: "active"
 ```

+This will create,
+ - The OVS bridge with name "ovs-br01", and attach the interface eno2.1000 to it.
+ - The OVS-DPDK  bridge with name “dpdk-br01". and attach the interface eno2 to it.
+ - The OVS bridge with name “ovs-bond01” and add a bond to it using interfaces eno1 and eno2
+ - The OVS-DPDK  bridge with name dpdk-bond01 and add a dpdk bond to it using interfaces enp1s0f0 and enp1s0f0.
+Also enable LACP, set bondMode/mtuRequest to specified values.

-This will create the OVS bridge with name "ovs-br01", and attach the interface eno2.1000 to it.
-Please note that eno2.1000 must already exist - the exception is when using HostPlumber like above, to have it created in the same CRD.
+Please note that nodeInterfaces specified here must already exist - the exception is when using HostPlumber like above, to have it created in the same CRD.

 The nodeInterface: may be any physical NIC